 General anesthesia will be used.
 You will be asleep.

-Several small, keyhole incisions will be made in the belly.
+Several small incisions will be made in the belly.
 A small tube with a camera on the end (laparoscope) will be inserted.
-This gives the doctor a clear view of internal structures.
+This will help the doctor see inside the area.

-An incision will be made on the top part of the bladder.
-Small surgical tools remove a piece of the intestine or stomach.
-After removal, the area will be stitched.
-Next, a piece of the intestine or stomach will be attached to the bladder.
+An incision will be made on the top of the bladder.
+Other tools will be inserted.
+A piece of the intestine or stomach will be removed.
+The intestine or stomach will be repaired.
+Next, a piece of the intestine or stomach is attached to the bladder.
 This makes the bladder larger.

-Your doctor may need to change to an open procedure.
-If this happens, you will have a larger incision.
-The healing time takes longer as well.
+The doctor may need to change to an open procedure.
+If this happens, a larger incision will be made.
+The healing time will also be longer.

 About 4 hours

-The usual hospital stay is 3-5 days.
+The usual hospital stay is 3 to 5 days.
 If you have any problems, you will need to stay longer.